IELTS Speaking Sample 54

 Alternative Answer: Advertisers spend tons of money by presenting things in a very colourful and tempting manner on different media outlets in order to influence people in their purchasing habits.
 For example, when a particular clothing company “dresses” up a very famous and beautiful actress or model and make her look really happy in that dress, made by the company, on television or in magazines, the chances are that some young women out there in the market would also want to look the same by purchasing that particular dress because it is our human psychology to identify ourselves with somebody “famous and beautiful”.
 But, does this human psychology apply to everyone?
 The answer is “no” since we all are different with different kinds of tastes, preferences and judgments.

 Q. Do you think that any recent changes in the way people live have affected general shopping habits?
 Why is this?

 Besides, people nowadays buy products online more than ever before.
 The old way of "touching and feeling a product before deciding to purchase it" is no longer applicable to the young generation.
 They order their favourite pizza online and wait at home to eat it with friends.
-I believe the technological advancement and our busy life schedule are somewhat responsible for this.
+I believe technological advancement and our busy life schedules are somewhat responsible for this.

 Alternative Answer: Yes, I do think that recent changes, in the way people live, have considerably affected general shopping habits.
 In fact, our expectations have increased in many folds since, these days, we prefer more convenience, comfort and luxury than our “conventional, moderate and economic lifestyles” can offer.
 For example, we are not really happy and satisfied with a “regular” affordable clothing item, made by some unknown local company, rather we look for some expensive clothing items made by some famous international brands because we most probably want to feel more “valuable” and stylish than the “average”.
 Besides, we have too many choices and we have created a throwaway society with our consumerism habits.